-This burden does not affect all groups alike with socioeconomic inequalities in stillbirth rates existing in the UK and internationally $^{25-10}$ with women at higher risk of stillbirth in deprived areas.
-These socioeconomic inequalities do not appear to be accounted for even after adjusting for factors such as attendance at antenatal appointments or previous reproductive history although some of the deprivation gap is explained by smoking.
-Little is known on differences in the deprivation gap by specific causes of stillbirth in the UK.
+This burden does not affect all groups alike with socioeconomic inequalities in stillbirth rates existing in the UK and internationally2 5-10 with women at higher risk of stillbirth in deprived areas.
+These socioeconomic inequalities do not appear to be accounted for even after adjusting for factors such as attendance at antenatal appointments or previous reproductive history11 although some of the deprivation gap is explained by smoking.12 Little is known on differences in the deprivation gap by specific causes of stillbirth in the UK.
 Stillbirths are not a homogeneous group, with a variety of possible causes potentially resulting in a stillbirth.
 Classifying stillbirths into specific causes is extremely difficult, but they are known to be linked to certain factors such as placental abruption, congenital anomalies and intrapartum events.
-Variation in the deprivation gap for different causes has been noted in neonatal mortality, and these causespecific socioeconomic inequalities are likely to also exist in stillbirths.
-Research has noted that increased deprivation was associated with increased perinatal mortality due to non-chromosomal anomalies and also associated with stillbirths occurring for unknown reasons prior to labour.
-However, these and other studies have been based on relatively small populations and addressed a limited number of causes.
+Variation in the deprivation gap for different causes has been noted in neonatal mortality, 13 and these causespecific socioeconomic inequalities are likely to also exist in stillbirths.
+Research has noted that increased deprivation was associated with increased perinatal mortality due to non-chromosomal anomalies14 and also associated with stillbirths occurring for unknown reasons prior to labour.5 However, these and other studies have been based on relatively small populations and addressed a limited number of causes.5 14 15 related to the effect of deprivation on the overall stillbirth rate or indeed whether the deprivation gap has changed over time.
+Here, we explore time trends in socioeconomic inequalities in cause-specific stillbirths in England over an 8-year period to aid understanding of each cause's impact on the deprivation gap and the overall stillbirth rate.

 In the UK, the Stillbirth and Neonatal Death Society (SANDS) have campaigned for stillbirths to be researched further, highlighting deprivation as a risk factor for stillbirth.
-There has been no recent evidence related to the effect of deprivation on the overall stillbirth rate or indeed whether the deprivation gap has changed over time.
-Here, we explore time trends in socioeconomic inequalities in cause-specific stillbirths in England over an 8-year period to aid understanding of each cause's impact on the deprivation gap and the overall stillbirth rate.
+16 There has been no recent evidence